javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 alert( 0.1 + 0.2 ); // 0.30000000000000004
 ```

 Ouch!
-There are more consequences than an incorrect comparison here.
 Imagine you're making an e-shopping site and the visitor puts `$0.10` and `$0.20` goods into their cart.
 The order total will be `$0.30000000000000004`.
 That would surprise anyone.

 But why does this happen?

 A number is stored in memory in its binary form, a sequence of bits - ones and zeroes.
 But fractions like `0.1`, `0.2` that look simple in the decimal numeric system are actually unending fractions in their binary form.

-In other words, what is `0.1`?
+What is `0.1`?
 It is one divided by ten `1/10`, one-tenth.
 In decimal numeral system such numbers are easily representable.
 Compare it to one-third: `1/3`.
 It becomes an endless fraction `0.33333(3)`.

 So, division by powers `10` is guaranteed to work well in the decimal system, but division by `3` is not.
 For the same reason, in the binary numeral system, the division by powers of `2` is guaranteed to work, but `1/10` becomes an endless binary fraction.